blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS student guide - SQL Server hybrid cloud.md

 1. **Plan**: What questions would you pose to the customer in designing a data archive strategy?

-2. **Identify archive data**: Describe how you would identify the appropriate tables for archiving.
+2. **Identify archive data**: Describe how you would identify the appropriate tables for archiving

 3. **Determine impact**: What impact will your design have on the existing reporting system?
 How will this solution effect the current maintenance issues?